statisticsnorway/dapla-project/README.md

 ```
 update-all                     Checkout or update all related dapla repos
-status-all                     Show a brief summary of local changes
+print-local-changes            Show a brief summary of local changes
 ```

 ## Development Environment